 You should follow your personal details with a short statement that introduces who you are, the expertise you have, as well as your ambitions and goals.

 It’s essential to tailor each CV to the job you are applying for, and a personal statement is a great way to do that.
-Take a look at the job description and note down the skills or responsibilities that it mentions that you have experience of.
+Take a look at the job description and note down the essential skills or responsibilities for the role.
 You can then mention a handful of them during your personal statement, so that the company has an understanding of what you would bring to the role.

 Try to be as specific as you can when it comes to your CV’s personal statement and avoid generic phrases like “team player” or “positive attitude” that could be applied to any job.
 The company will be looking for someone who fits closely with the job description, so use your personal statement as a short and clear introduction to the expertise you have.

 As mentioned before, list your employment history in reverse chronological order and use bullet points to get your responsibilities across quickly and clearly.
+Detail any achievements, for example “Employee of the month”, at the top of the list, before going on to describe your duties.
 Here’s an example:

 Research Assistant | University of Edinburgh (June 2017 – present)